John Hlophe

-Mandlakayise John Hlophe (born 19 May 1959) is a South African jurist and politician, currently serving as the Deputy President of uMkhonto weSizwe and the Leader of the Opposition of South Africa.
-He was the Judge President of the Western Cape Division of the High Court of South Africa from May 2000 until March 2024, when he was impeached.
+Mandlakayise John Hlophe (born 19 May 1959) is a South African jurist and politician, currently serving as the Leader of the Opposition of South Africa, as part of the uMkhonto weSizwe Party.
+He was the party's First Deputy President until he was replaced by Duduzane Zuma, son of Jacob Zuma, on 4 August 2026.

+Hlophe was the Judge President of the Western Cape Division of the High Court of South Africa from May 2000 until March 2024, when he was impeached.
 He was the first South African judge to be impeached under the post-apartheid Constitution.

 Born in Stanger, KwaZulu-Natal, Hlophe began his career as a successful legal academic with a specialty in administrative law.
 He taught at the University of Natal from 1988 to 1990 and at the University of Transkei from 1990 to 1994.
 After joining the Cape High Court bench in January 1995, he rose quickly through the judicial ranks, becoming Deputy Judge President in May 1999 and Judge President in 2000.
 He was shortlisted for elevation to the Constitutional Court in 2009.

 Known as a vocal proponent of demographic transformation in the South African judiciary, he was a divisive figure in Western Cape legal society.
 In 2005, he accused various colleagues of racism in a report that was leaked to the press and widely circulated.
 While his supporters heralded him as a future Chief Justice, he became increasingly embroiled in controversy, and he was the subject of numerous complaints to the Judicial Service Commission, including one from the Cape Bar Council, one from Deputy Judge President Patricia Goliath, and one from the judges of the Constitutional Court.

 In the latter regard, in 2008, two judges of the Constitutional Court accused Hlophe of having attempted improperly to influence their judgment in matters involving President Jacob Zuma.
 After a prolonged legal battle, the Judicial Service Commission found him guilty of gross misconduct in August 2021, and the National Assembly of South Africa resolved to impeach him on 21 February 2024.